A Universe for all

 Shaped by ground-breaking research at our Centre for Astrophysics Research, our wide-ranging outreach and public engagement programme is designed to draw in diverse and hard-to-reach groups.

-At the monthly open evenings at our Bayfordbury Observatory, one of the largest and best-equipped teaching observatories for astronomy and astrophysics in the country, visitors can explore the planetarium or scan the skies through some of the seven optical telescopes.
-Researchers and students from the University’s Science and Technology Research Institute are on hand to talk on various astronomy topic demonstrations and give expert demonstrations.
+At the monthly open evenings at our Bayfordbury Observatory, one of the largest and best-equipped observatories in the country, visitors can explore our planetariums or scan the skies using one of the seven optical or radio telescopes or even atmospheric LIDAR.
+Subject experts from the University's Centres for Astrophysics Research and Atmospheric Research are on hand to talk and give live demonstrations.

 The Observatory is home to the UK’s largest mobile inflatable planetarium, specially designed for the University to offer better disabled access.
 At six metres high, the Cosmodrome is as big as a house when fully inflated and can seat 100 people.
 Our astrophysicists bring the Cosmodrome to schools, community centres and science festivals to encourage children to engage with science and learn about the cosmos.